thexerocouk/thexerocouk.github.io/_posts/2025-05-31-wireless-pivots.md

 You decide to check our logs, and see that rogue sent the M1 EAPOL frame and the STA sent the M2 EAPOL frame.

-The STA did not use "test test" as the PSK for the Thompson SSID, but that does not matter.
-Lets quickly explain how the 4-way handshake works, and why, we are actually existed that the auth failed on us.
+The STA did not use "test test" as the PSK for the Thomson SSID, but that does not matter.
+Let's quickly explain how the 4-way handshake works, and why, we are actually excited that the auth failed on us.

-Lets quickly go over how the 4-way handshake works,

 ---